CSALabsAutomation/azure-cosmos-db-optimization-concurrency/steps/01_troubleshooting-azure-cosmos-db-performance/documentation.md

 **Azure Monitor Logs**
 This collects logs and performance data where they can be retrieved and analyzed in different ways by using log queries.
 You must create a Log Analytics workspace to collect log data.
 Use Log Analytics to analyze data from Azure Monitor Logs.

-Now you will see how to
+Now you will see how Metrics and Diagnostic settings work.

 1. Sign in to the Azure portal and navigate to your Azure Cosmos DB Account.